leonlinsx/minimal-mistakes/_posts/2020-12-02-angel-kelly.md

 1. Sarah's killing it in the friend department
 2. There's also the unrelated point that if you ever see such attractive odds, you're probably being scammed
 3. I want to re-emphasise how much we're simplifying here.
 For one, the illiquidity of angel investments is a huge problem since you don't have a repeated, continuous bet nature that we run later in the simulations.
+Also, sidenote that I could have easily gotten any of the math wrong, please correct me if you see mistakes.
 4. Plan ahead, they say...
 5. 5% divided by (100% minus 64%)
+6. You'll notice that small tweaks to the winning probability from where it currently is will dramatically change the suggested bet percentage and predicted returns
+7. Emphasis on play.
+My final model is super janky.
+8. You'll notice references to trees, fires, and more in the code, which is leftover from the original model simulating wildfires.
+9. Not entirely intentional; I couldn't figure out how to change a lot of the features.

 *If you liked this, sign up for my [finance and tech newsletter:](https://avoidboringpeople.substack.com/ "ABP")*